When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 6. It Can Strengthen Your Grip

-It should come as no surprise that the deadlift is a great grip strength developer.
+It is no surprise that the deadlift is a great grip strength developer.

-That said, the snatch grip deadlift can bring your grip strength to the next level if you routinely perform it without straps.
+That said, the snatch grip deadlift can bring your grip strength to the next level if you routinely perform it without straps or only using a hook grip.

 The wider grip places your wrists at an angle that does not allow the full grip of all your fingers around the barbell, unlike in the conventional deadlift.
 For this reason, you’ll have to squeeze even harder if you want to maintain your grip.

-Over weeks and months, the additional work to hold onto the barbell will almost certainly enhance your grip strength.
+Over weeks and months, the additional work to hold onto the barbell in a snatch deadlift will almost certainly enhance your grip strength.

-Check out my review of the 7 Best Hand Strengtheners if you find you have a weak grip.
+Check out my review of the 7 Best Hand Strengtheners if you have a weak grip.
+Or check out this article to learn more about the hook grip.

 2 Drawbacks Of The Snatch Grip Deadlift